I first learned to apply mathematical models to chemical and biological systems in 2007 and haven’t looked back since.

 In January of 2016 I took the leap from academia into industry.
 I am currently an Engineer at Rosa and Co, LLC.

 After finishing my dissertation, I moved back East to be a Postdoctoral Research Fellow in the Popel Systems Biology Lab at Johns Hopkins University School of Medicine.
 My research focused on building multi-scale models, molecular through tissue scale, to study immune checkpoint blockade therapies for immuno-oncology and investigate the progression of breast cancer metastasis.

 I successfully defended my Chemical Engineering Ph.D. dissertation, with distinction, on April 29th, 2014.

-My current research is focused on membrane proteins implicated in various forms of cancer progression.
-I am working on developing spatial stochastic mathematical models to study how the protein’s kinetics and dynamics impact activation of signaling pathways in the cell.
+My dissertation research was focused on membrane proteins implicated in various forms of cancer progression.
+I developed spatial stochastic mathematical models to study how transmembrane protein kinetics and dynamics impact activation of signaling pathways in the cell.
 I also developed an algorithm to reconstruct cellular membrane confinement zones from Single Particle Tracking (SPT) data.

 I received dual Bachelor degrees in Chemical Engineering (B.Ch.E.) and Quantitative Biology (B.S.) from the University of Delaware in 2010.
 While at the University of Delaware, my research focused on developing a deterministic multi-scale process model to aid in creating an online controller for MAb glycosylation.